MysteryTopHat/mocha-downloader.github.io/docs/1-intro.md

 Pronunciation: ˈmōkə (moka)

-Mocha Downloader is a downloader :)
+Mocha Downloader is a simple all-in-one download utility for downloading content from the web.